Here are terms and vocabulary associated with the ajj.

 Muzdalifah--Plain between Minaa and cArafaat where all Pilgrims camp.
 The Saudi government has constructed a huge tent city in Muzdalifah--it is the world's largest campground.

 ar-Rajm--Act of throwing stones at 3 pillars which symbolize Satan.
+Jamrah--The 3 pillars.
+These are at Minaa.

 The next day begins the cIid al-Adaa = (Eid al-Adha) The Feast of Sacrifice.
 It is the most important holiday of the Islamic year.
 It begins on the 10th day of the month of Dhu-l-ijjah, which this year will be March 6.
 It marks completion of ajj rituals by the Pilgrims, and commemorates Abraham's willingness to sacrifice his son Ishmael (Isaac in the Jewish and Christian traditions).
 God provided a lamb instead.
 In commemoration of this, Muslims who can afford to do so buy a sheep, goat, or even a cow or a camel to slaughter.
 The meat is distributed to poor families.
 In Muslim countries the Eid is a 3-4 day holiday.
+Because so many animals are slaughtered by the Pilgrims in Makkah, the Saudis have built a large meat-packing plant to preserve the meat.
+This is then distributed around the world for hunger relief efforts.

 cIid Mubaarak = "Blessed Eid" the Eid greeting.